Factbox: Yemen's Ali Abdullah Saleh

--- Saleh, in power for just over 33 years, has used internal conflicts with Houthi Shi'ite rebels in the north, Marxist rebels in the south and al Qaeda operatives in the east to secure foreign aid and military support and solidify his power base.
-Al Qaeda has already tried to carry out attacks on Saudi Arabia and the United States in the past two years.
+-- Saleh, in power for just over 33 years, has used internal conflicts with Houthi Shi'ite rebels in the north, Marxist rebels in the south and al Qaeda militants in the east to secure foreign aid and military support and solidify his power base.

 -- He was elected president of united Yemen by parliament in October 1994 and became the first directly elected president in September 1999, winning 96.3 percent of the vote.
 He was re-elected in September 2006 for a seven-year term.

--- Saleh has yet to sign any plan and his latest refusal on May 22 provoked more street battles in Sanaa, this time between his forces and the Hashed tribal alliance led by Sadeq al-Ahmar whose family has backed those demanding Saleh's overthrow.
+-- Saleh has yet to sign any plan and has backed out at the last minute from an agreement three times.
+In May, this triggered street battles in Sanaa between his forces and the Hashed tribal alliance led by Sadeq al-Ahmar, whose family has backed those demanding Saleh's overthrow.

--- Saleh was wounded when shells struck his palace on June 3.
+-- Saleh was seriously wounded when one or more bombs planted inside the mosque of his presidential palace exploded on June 3.
+His hands and arms were badly burned and wooden shards scarred his torso.
 The government blamed tribesmen but Sadeq al-Ahmar blamed the government, saying it wanted to justify its escalation of fighting in the capital.
-Saleh went to Saudi Arabia for treatment the next day and has stayed there.
+Saleh went to Saudi Arabia for medical treatment the next day and convalesced there before returning to Sanaa last month.

--- During his recuperation in Saudi Arabia, he has made two television broadcasts in which he agreed to look at restarting the Gulf Arab peace plan and said he would return to Yemen soon.
-The United States has urged Saleh not to return home.
+-- During his recuperation, he made several media appearances in which he agreed to look at restarting the Gulf Arab peace plan and said he would return to Yemen soon.
+The United States urged Saleh not to return home.

 -- Earlier in September, Saleh empowered his vice president to sign a power transition plan and conduct a dialogue with the opposition on his behalf.
 The opposition rejected this.